Hosted or on-device deployment

 Create a new Python file and add the following code:

-# import os to get the ROBOFLOW_API_KEY from the environment
+# import os for getting api key from environment

 import os